YueLin301/yuelin301.github.io/_tabs/about.md

 ---

 ## Other Campus Involvement
 - Achieved a perfect score (100/100) in Advanced Mathematics and served as a class representative.
-Initiated and organized a weekly seminar on Advanced Mathematics for classmates for one year, promoting a harmonious learning environment.
+Initiated and organized a weekly seminar on Advanced Mathematics for classmates, promoting a harmonious learning environment.
 - Assisted classmates in preparing for final exams during the pandemic.
 Check out my [mind map notes](https://github.com/YueLin301/MindMap-bakcup) and you might be surprised by the amount of effort I committed.
 - Responsible for teaching robot simulation software ([Webots](https://cyberbotics.com)) to the laboratory group, and published relevant instructional videos on [bilibili video platform](https://space.bilibili.com/36040555).